andreihh/dotfiles/README.md

 After installing the dotfiles for the first time, you may need to restart your system to reload the custom environment variables properly.

+Optional setup scripts and executables are found under the `opt/` directory.
+These are not used by default, you must manually run the setup scripts or link the executables into the `PATH`.

 To add new dotfiles, commit all the changes to bring the repository to a clean state and run the following command: